 Under near-neutral conditions, the sensors at 6 m amsl and 18 m amsl are likely located in the so-called eddy surface layer (Högström et al., 2002; Drobinski et al., 2004), where the sea surface blocks the flow and distorts eddies.
-This leads to a flat spectral peak.
-As a result, the integral length scale would be estimated with large uncertainties.
+This leads to a flat spectral peakbecause.
+As a result, the integral length scale cannot be easily estimated would be estimated with large uncertainties.
 Such a spectral behaviour has also been observed above the eddy surface layer (Drobinski et al., 2004; Mikkelsen et al., 2017) but its consequences on wind turbine loads are unclear.